lorenzoPazuzu/polyknob/README.md

 * *TrackButton* - Each track can accomplish one shape
-* *ShapeButton*  - Allows to change the shape of the track, so the pattern that is played
+* *ShapeButton*  - Allows to change the shape of the track so the pattern that is played
 * *Rotate* - Allows to shift the pattern position
 * *Delete* - Delete the current track
 * *LayerButton* - To be added to create polymeters